-Thinking about moving closer to the mountains?
-Whether you’re looking for a cozy small town or a big city metro, these mountainside cities offer excellent outdoor recreation, job opportunities, family-friendly activities, dining, and more.
-Here are the best places to live near the mountains!
+Moving near the mountains?
+Whether you’re looking for a cozy small town or big-city metro, these mountainside cities offer excellent outdoor recreation, family-friendly activities, dining, and more.
+Here are the 12 best places to live near the mountains!

 - Asheville, NC